-SHOULD I DO Physics and/or Chemistry?

-- I am absolutely, definitely, aiming to go to a science based course at university straight from school - My Year 10 Science teacher believes that I can cope with the demands of these courses - I am a skilled mathematician who is willing to devote time to develop these skills further - I like to think critically and persist with difficult mathematical and scientific concepts - I am motivated and organised and understand I am going to have to complete homework and independent research regularly - I am thinking about doing Extension Science in Year 12. - I want subjects that overlap well with Extension Mathematics and Investigating Science - □ I need these subjects to support future tertiary studies for example medical sciences, engineer, chemical engineer, science or mathematics teacher, lawyer or accountant.

-SHOULD I DO Investigating Science?

-- □ I have performed satisfactorily in Year 10 Science - I am interested in investigating fun ideas like: Did we really land on the Moon?
+SI HOULD I DO Physics and/or Chemistry?
+I am absolutely, definitely, aiming to go to a high level science based course at university straight from school.
+My Year 10 Science teacher believes that I can cope with the demands of these courses.
+I am a skilled mathematician who is willing to devote time to develop these skills further.
+I like to think critically and persist with difficult mathematical and scientific concepts.
+I am motivated and organised and understand I am going to have to complete homework and independent research regularly.
+I was in the graded Maths classes in Year 10.
+I want subjects that overlap well with Extension Mathematics and Investigating Science.
+I need these subjects to support future tertiary studies for example medical sciences, engineer, chemical engineer, science or mathematics teacher, lawyer or accountant.
+SI HOULD I DO Investigating Science?
+I have performed satisfactorily in Year 10 Science.
+I am interested in investigating fun ideas like: Did we really land on the Moon?
 Does the lemon detox diet really work?
 What the science behind sports products?
-Are any conspiracy theories true? - I want to learn how to know what information to trust in the fake news era. - I am planning to go to university OR I am quite likely to go to university or TAFE, I'm not sure - I am not that keen on learning content in detail from another area of science - I'd enjoy doing a bit out of every science area or following a particular interest like chemical reactions, space exploration, Aboriginal science or sports science. - I would like more time to extend my skills and ability in other sciences like Chemistry, Physics, Biology, Earth and Environmental Science, or learn and apply the science behind other KLA's. - I am prepared for homework and independent study - I am considering doing Extension science and do one or two other sciences. - I need subjects that support future studies for example sports science, hospitality, science or primary or preschool teacher, scientific researcher, trades person, grounds keeper or park ranger.
+Are any conspiracy theories true?
+I want to learn how to know what information to trust in the fake news era.
+I am planning to go to university OR I am quite likely to go to university or TAFE, I'm not sure I am not that keen on learning content in detail from another area of science I'd enjoy doing a bit out of every science area or following a particular interest like chemical reactions, space exploration, Aboriginal science or sports science.
+I would like more time to extend my skills and ability in other sciences like Chemistry, Physics, Biology, Earth and Environmental Science, or learn and apply the science behind other KLA's.
+I am prepared for homework and independent study I am considering doing one or two other sciences.
+I need subjects that support future studies for example sports science, hospitality, science or primary or preschool teacher, scientific researcher, trades person, grounds keeper or park ranger.
+SI HOULD I DO Biology?
+I have performed well in Year 10 Science and want to extend my understanding of living systems.
+My Year 10 Science teacher believes that I can cope with the demands of this course.
+I am planning to go to university OR I am quite likely to go to university.
+I am keen on learning biology content in detail and testing my scientific skills within the biology area.
+I am prepared for homework and independent study.